Web Developer CV Examples for 2025 (Full Guide)

 All that’s left to do then is wrap up any loose ends, thank the recruiter for taking the time to give your application the attention you believe it deserves, and end with a confident (but not over-confident) call to action.
 A call to action (or CTA) is when you take the initiative and suggest a follow-up conversation.

 When preparing for job interviews, you’re expected to look neat and well-groomed even when applying for jobs in which the public won’t see you.
 That’s because it’s not so much a matter of your appearance but what your appearance says about your professionalism and attention to detail.
-It’s the same with your CV.
+It’s the same with your CV template (and CV layout) for a school leaver.
+Consider using these CV tips.

-Use the fact that your school leaver CV is on the shorter side to nicely space things out in clearly defined subsections.
+Use the fact that your CV for a school leaver is on the shorter side to nicely space things out in clearly defined subsections.
 Make your name stand out by, for example, making it bold and a little larger than the rest of your text.
 Leave your contact details at the top of your CV, where they’ll be easy to find.

 Choose a suitable CV font like Noto or Arial or just leave it at the default Liberation or Calibri.
 Keep font size at 11 or 12 points.
 Always save or export your work in PDF, unless you’ve been asked to use something else.
 Don’t go over a single A4 page and make sure you use the whole of the page.

 Even if the job to which you’re applying doesn’t require anything beyond basic literacy, don’t get complacent when it comes to checking for spelling and grammar mistakes.
-Check and double check your work.
+Check and double check your CV for a school leaver.
 Use whatever software to which you have access.
-Get someone to check over and proofread your work.
+Get someone to check over and proofread your CV.

-So you’ve sent off your application, it’s been a week or more and you haven’t heard back.
+So you’ve sent off your school leaver CV, it’s been a week or more and you haven’t heard back.
 First of all, follow up.
 Send a brief, courteous email or make a quick phone call.
 It can give your chances a huge boost, it costs you virtually nothing and if nothing else it might leave you with an update.

 Secondly, don’t be discouraged by a lack of response or even being knocked back—it’s extremely unlikely that you’ll be invited to an interview the first time you send out your school leaver CV or that you’ll get the job after attending your first interview.
 This is just the nature of job hunting, so cast a wide net and keep trying.

-So you see writing a winning 16 year old school leaver CV template might not be nothing, but it’s certainly doable, experience or no!
+So you see that writing a winning CV for school leavers with no experience might not be nothing, but it’s certainly doable, experience or no!
 Is there anything here that you’d like me to go through in greater detail?
 Please let me know in the comments section below.

 Our editorial team has reviewed this article for compliance with Livecareer’s editorial guidelines.
 It’s to ensure that our expert advice and recommendations are consistent across all our career guides and align with current CV and cover letter writing standards and trends.
 We’re trusted by over 10 million job seekers, supporting them on their way to finding their dream job.
 Each article is preceded by research and scrutiny to ensure our content responds to current market trends and demand.